pasted/variant_parser/README.md

   -f, --fake-exome-depth=<s>    Filepath to fake Exome Depth file to parse.
   -g, --genes=<s>               Filepath to text file with list of valid HGVS gene symbols - one symbol per line.
   -o, --ontology-genes=<s>      Filepath to CSV export from HPO web browser.
-  -c, --check-genes             Check gene symbols against HGNC - only process those which are the current symbol -e, --excel-output            Export results to an Excel spreadsheet.
+  -a, --approved-genes          Check gene symbols against HGNC - only process those which are the current symbol -e, --excel-output            Export results to an Excel spreadsheet.
-  -p, --proband-sample=<s>      Proband sample ID, only include rows with a call for this sample.
+  -p, --proband-sample=<s>      Proband sample ID to include in output -c, --clinvar                 Include ClinVar pathogenic candidates (CliniVarClinSignifs: Pathogenic; ClinVarReviewStatus: 3 or 4; ClinVarOrigins: Germline).
+  -r, --research                Select variants on research criteria.
+  -m, --maf-cutoff=<f>          Set a Minor Allele Frequency (MAF) cutoff - integer out of 1 based on ExAC all populations frequencies; default 0.05.
+(Default: 0.05)
-  -a, --all                     Parse all variants without a genelist -h, --help                    Show this message
+  -l, --all                     Parse all variants without a genelist -h, --help                    Show this message

 ```